Scholarship Program

 Required Application & Supporting Documents

-2. Official Transcript (issued within six months of this application) must be sent directly from the Academic institution to the Kauiki Foundation no later than April 15th.
+- Official Transcript ~ Issued within the past six months and sent directly from the academic institution by April 15th.

-4. Two (2) Letters of Recommendation from teachers, advisors, counselors, mentors, and/or employers.
-Letters from friends and relatives are not accepted.
-Letters must be mailed/emailed directly from recommenders to the Kauiki Foundation no later than April 15th.
+- Two (2) Letters of Recommendation from teachers, advisors, counselors, mentors, or employers (Letters from friends and relatives are not accepted).
+Must be sent directly by the recommender by April 15th.

 Personal statements should be typed and no more than 4 pages.
 We kindly ask that you have your statement checked for spelling and grammar errors.
 Type “Personal Statement” at the top along with your first and last name.